pantelis-giankulidis/django/docs/intro/tutorial05.md

 it earlier, check it before continuing.

-Next we need to import the test client class (later in ``tests.py`` we will use the :class:`django.test.TestCase` class, which comes with its own client, so this won't be required)::
+Next we need to import the test client class (later in ``tests.py`` we will use the `django.test.TestCase` class, which comes with its own client, so this won't be required)::

     >>> from django.test import Client